varsha1206/AIAgents4Pharma/README.md

 ## Roadmap

 ### Completed

 - **Talk2BioModels**: Initial release with core capabilities for interacting with systems biology models.

 ### Planned

 - **User Interface**: Interactive web UI for all agents.
 - **Talk2Cells**: Integration of sequencing data analysis tools.
 - **Talk2KnowledgeGraphs**: Interface for biological knowledge graph interaction.
-- **Talk2Competitors**
+- **Talk2Competitors**: Interface for exploring articles

 We’re excited to bring AIAgents4Pharma to the bioinformatics and pharmaceutical research community.
 Together, let’s make data-driven biological research more accessible and insightful.

 **Get Started** with AIAgents4Pharma today and transform the way you interact with biological data.

 ---

 ## Feedback

 Questions/Bug reports/Feature requests/Comments/Suggestions?
 We welcome all.
 Please use the `Isssues` tab 😀